 In addition to parking behavior, the duration between trips that the vehicle is parked is also of interest.
-Part of the demonstration was to understand if the dockless vehicles were used or if they were staying idle in the public space.
+A goal of the demonstration was to understand how frequently the dockless vehicles were used or if they were staying idle in the public space.
 The idle time analysis showed that the vast majority of bikes were idle less than six hours.
-On average during the day (between 7 a.m. and 7 p.m.), dockless bikes were idle approximately 2 hours and scooters less than 1 hours.
-Figure 14 shows the average idle time of bikes (Including e-bikes) and scooters, respectively.
+On average during the day (between 7 a.m. and 7 p.m.), dockless bikes were idle approximately 2 hours and scooters less than one hour.
+Figure 13 shows the average idle time of bikes (Including e-bikes) and scooters, respectively.
 In addition to having a lower average, scooters also have less variation in idle time as shown by the shaded area around the line.

 There is a steep increase in the idle time of dockless bikes after 7 p.m.
-This is because ridership decreases at night and bikes are left overnight.
+This is because ridership decreases at night and bikes are typically left outside overnight.
 Dockless scooters, however, are typically out of the system for charging after 8 p.m., so they do not show high idle times at night.